 Farm Raised or Wild Caught Shrimp – Which Is Best?

-Shrimp is the most consumed form of seafood in the United States as per USDA 1.
-It is one of the staples of a typical American diet.
-From appetizers to salads and everything in between shrimp will complement almost any dish.
-With such an enormous range of possibilities when cooking with shrimp there is only one question left: which is better, farm raised or wild caught shrimp?
+With such an enormous range of possibilities when cooking with shrimp there is one question often asked: which is better, farm raised or wild caught shrimp?

 Wild caught shrimp is better than farm raised shrimp.
 Wild caught shrimp is safer because its regulated to ensure product safety for customers and preserving the environment.
 Farm raised shrimp are fed antibiotics to help control illness.
 In addition, the farm raised tanks are treated with chemicals to control bacteria and fungi.